9808us/SA-P2P-README/README.md

 **Using Tesnet will at the moment result in interference with the Machine Learning Project, as they are using Testnet.
 Should not happen, but seems to be a bug there.**

-Whatever network you choose to send signals over, the Environment.js file under /Superalgos, has to be change to the same network type and network codename (don't forget to restart Superalgos).

 **NOTE:** There needs to be network nodes running for the choosen network, if permissioned p2p you need to run your own node.